kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ## Overview

 Learn how to integrate with [Dynatrace](https://www.dynatrace.com) as a backend.
 With Dynatrace, you can get all your monitoring and tracing data into one observability backend to achieve real Application Performance Management with monitoring data in context.
 Apart from [installing Dynatrace Operator](https://github.com/Dynatrace/dynatrace-operator) and leveraging all of the benefits of Dynatrace, you can also integrate custom metrics and traces with Dynatrace.

+![overview](./assets/integration.drawio.svg)

-This tutorial covers only trace and metric ingestion.
+This guide covers only trace and metric ingestion.
 Log ingestion is not covered.

-![overview](./assets/integration.drawio.svg)
+- Signal type: traces, metrics
+- Backend type: third-party remote
+- OTLP-native: yes

 ## Prerequisistes